IBM/evote/docs/run-local.md

 ## Step 3.
 Install Contract

  Now, let's click on *+ Install* and choose the peer that is available.
 Then the extension will ask you which package to install.
-Choose *voterContract@7.0.0* which is in your `evote/contract` directory which you just
+Choose *voterContract@7.0.0* which is in your `evote/contract` directory which you just cloned.

 If all goes well, you should get a notification as shown below.

 ![packageFile](/docs/successInstall.png)